Hanhlevna/Manhos/README.md

 ## Annotated data

-will be updated on request from reviewers.
+Will be updated on request from reviewers.

 ## References